microtrain/bootcamp/09-CakePHP/01-CakePHP.md

 ## [Blog Tutorial](https://book.cakephp.org/3.0/en/tutorials-and-examples/blog/blog.html)

-We will start by using the blog tutorial from CakePHP's documentation to build a CMS for creating blog posts.
-We then use Composer to install a user [Authentication plugin](https://github.com/CakeDC/users).
+We will start by building an Articles CRUD based on CakePHP's [CMS tutorial](https://book.cakephp.org/3.0/en/tutorials-and-examples/cms/installation.html).
+Then we will use Composer to install a user [Authentication plugin](https://github.com/CakeDC/users).
 Then we will then tie Users to Articles (a blog post).

 * Login to phpMyAdmin
 * Click into cake > cake_app from the side bar